dkrue/DK-Quanta/README.md

 ![Quanta MIDI Controller](/images/quanta_on.jpg)

-This controller is a single large "super button" containing a ring of 16 LEDs which synchronize with the MIDI clock to count beats (in blue), and bars (in green).
-When starting playback at the first bar of the project, it can also track _phrases_ (groups of 16 bars, in red).
-The center Q softly pulses with a white backlight on each beat.
+This controller is a single large "_super button_" containing a ring of 16 LEDs which synchronize with the MIDI clock to count beats in **blue**, and bars in **green**.
+When starting playback at the first bar of the project, it can also track _phrases:_ groups of 16 bars, in **red**.
+The center **Q** softly pulses with a white backlight on each beat.
 The giant button can be used to control any MIDI parameter you like.

 ![Quanta MIDI Controller](/images/quanta_keyboard.jpg)

 ## About
 This project is one of my more experimental high-quality MIDI controllers that is designed to be low-cost.
-It can be difficult to explain exactly what it does, to musicians and non-musicians alike.
 Think of it as a fancy pause button that shows you where you are within the song.
 This project is available in my
 [Etsy Store: Circuits & Sawdust](https://www.etsy.com/listing/555989439).

 ## How it works